JiggsUK/basic_recipe_website/README.md

+# Basic Recipe Website
 Basic recipe website with login, registration and review system.

-Application developed for the Mobile and Web DEvelopment module as part of university degree.
+Application developed for the Mobile and Web DEvelopment module as part of university degree (Mark achieved: 1st).